-Line 28 - Total Payments
+Line 25 - Total Payments

-Add lines 24 through 27.
+Add lines 21 through 24.
 Enter the total.

-Also, do the following if the estate or trust computed the 2011 tax under Arizona's claim of right provisions.
+Also, do the following if the estate or trust computed the 2012 tax under Arizona's claim of right provisions.

-Write "A.R.S.
-43-1029" and the amount of the prior year tax reduction in the space to the left of the total payment amount.

-- 2. Include the credit for the prior year tax reduction in the total entered on line 28. - 3.
+- 1. Write "A.R.S.
+43-1029" and the amount of the prior year tax reduction in the space to the left of the total payment amount. - 2.
+Include the credit for the prior year tax reduction in the total entered on line 25. - 3.
 Attach a schedule explaining the amounts repaid and the computation of the tax reduction for the prior year(s).

-For more information on Arizona's claim of right provisions, see Individual Income Tax Procedure ITP 95-1.
+For more information on Arizona's claim of right provisions, see Individual Income Tax Procedure ITP 95-1 at www.azdor.gov.

-Line 29 - Refund From Original Return (if amending)
+Line 26 - Refund From Original Return (if amending)